You will find the answers to many of your questions in the International Student Handbook and also in the menu below:

 Chapel at Cyncoed - Based in C block, this space can be used for worship and meditation.
 It is a space which has flexible use with curtains to screen off areas and is usable 24 hours.

 Prayer Suite at Llandaff Campus - Based in A Block on the ground floor, we have both male and female prayer rooms available for your use.
 These are suitable for all faiths and in the past they have proved to be particularly convenient for our Muslim students.
+During term time, we also have a separate hall available for Muslim Friday prayers.

 Cardiff is a multi-cultural city with a diverse range of foods available to buy to suit every dietary and cultural need e.g. Halal meats, Asian foods, Chinese foods etc.